joetjo/OLA/ReadMe.md

 - **Markdown Helpers** ( Generate md report from markdown file hierarchy like Obsidian vault )

 Why not an obsidian plugin ?
-- because obsidian is a web application that do not deal in the bast way to local process execution for security concerns.
+- because obsidian is a web application that do not deal in the best way to local process execution for security concerns.
 Python allows to do more easily. and Obsidian is a great tool ! but it should do what it handles the best.